European Union nations kick off mass COVID-19 vaccinations

-Shots were administered Sunday morning to the most vulnerable people and health care workers.
+Shots were administered Sunday morning to health care workers, the elderly and some leading politicians to reassure the public that the vaccinations are safe.

+In Prague, Czech Prime Minister Andrej Babis received his shot at dawn and asserted: “There’s nothing to worry about.”
+In Rome, five doctors and nurses wearing white scrubs sat in a semi-circle at Rome’s Spallanzani infectious diseases hospital to receive their doses.

+“Getting vaccinated is an act of love and responsibility toward the collective whole,” Claudia Alivernini, a 29-year-old Spallanzani nurse, said on the eve of being the first to receive the shot in Italy, which has Europe's worth virus toll at more than 71,000 dead.

+Italian Health Minister Roberto Speranza, speaking outside the hospital, said the coordinated EU rollout was a sign of hope for the continent, but that people still cannot let down their guard for several months more.

+“We still have difficult months ahead,” he said.
+“It’s a beautiful day, but we still need to exercise caution ... this vaccine is the true path to close out this difficult season.”

-The vaccines, developed by Germany's BioNTech and American drugmaker Pfizer, started arriving in EU countries on Friday.
+The vaccines, developed by Germany's BioNTech and American drugmaker Pfizer, started arriving in super-cold containers at EU hospitals on Friday from a factory in Belgium.
 The EU has seen some of the world’s earliest and hardest-hit virus hot spots, including Italy and Spain.

-Others EU countries, like the Czech Republic, were spared the worst early on only to see their health care systems near their breaking points in the fall.
+Others EU countries, like the Czech Republic, were spared the worst early on only to see their health care systems near collapse in the fall.

-Altogether, the EU’s 27 nations have seen at least 16 million cases of the coronavirus and more than 336,000 deaths.

 As it turned out, some EU immunizations began a day early in Germany, Hungary and Slovakia.
 The operator of a German nursing home where dozens of people were vaccinated Saturday, including a 101-year-old woman, said “every day that we wait is one day too many.”